scottleibrand/gpt-summarizer/README.md

 The intended use is that both the overall summary and the subsection summaries (in order) are worth reading to determine whether to spend the time reading the entire article/paper, or specific sections of it.

+You can also specify an optional second positional argument to have the summaries generated in the specified language: to do so it adds `" Please use "+sys.argv[2]+" language for the output."` to the prompt if the argument is present.

 ## Usage

 tl;dr: